cerner/terra-core/packages/terra-form-field/docs/UPGRADEGUIDE.md

 * `label` prop's type changed from node to string.

 ##### Steps to Upgrade
-To upgrade from 3.0 to 4.0 each existing Field must be reviewed and updated to ensure only a string is being passed to the `labelText` prop.
+To upgrade from 3.0 to 4.0 each existing Field must be reviewed and updated to ensure only a string is being passed to the `label` prop.
 Solutions passing node data types need to be reworked to provide only a string.

 ## Changes from 2.0 to 3.0